harness/developer-hub/docs/platform/connectors/cloud-providers/ref-cloud-providers/kubernetes-cluster-connector-settings-reference.md

 ## Client Key Certificate

 All secrets must be Base64 encoded.
-Here is an example to create Base64 values for a client key: `cat myuser.key | base64 | tr -d "\n"`.
+Here is an example to create Base64 values for a client key: `cat myuser.key | base64 | tr -d "n"`.

 ### Client Key